gbdev/pandocs/content/Video_Display.md

 (Depending on SCX modulo 8, behavior is a little complicated so you should try it yourself.)

+#### Actual behavior

+In principle, the window acts like the above; however, if you start writing to WX, WY etc. mid-frame, you'll find that the actual behavior is much more complex.

+For the window to be displayed on a scanline:

+- __WY condition was triggered__: i.e. at some point in this frame the value of WY was equal to LY (checked at the start of mode 2 only)
+- __WX condition was triggered__: i.e. the current X coordinate being rendered + 7 was equal to WX
+- Window enable bit in LCDC is set

+If the WY condition has already been triggered, and at the the start of a row the window enable bit was set;
+then resetting that bit before the WX condition gets triggered on that row yields a nice window glitch pixel where the window would have been activated.

 # LCD Monochrome Palettes

 ### FF47 - BGP (BG Palette Data) (R/W) - Non CGB Mode Only